bqpd/chrypt/README.md

   - Resend all questions
   - Decrypt in order
 - Server
-  - Don't connect to a duplicate!
+  - Prevent a lonely client from poisoning the server (requiring reload of a new client trying to join it)